Planning Skills to Teach to Your Children

-Planning is very essential for the success of anything.
+Planning skills is very essential for the success of anything.
 When someone goes by a plan, then they are better equipped and prepared for the future.
 A plan creates a focus on life, making people to work toward achieving a goal.
 When people have a plan, it’s easier to dedicate time and resources and grow.

-Planning helps people to identify a goal and preparing for the goal allows them to consider the risks and impact they would encounter on the way and find a way to get there.
+Planning skills helps people to identify a goal and preparing for the goal allows them to consider the risks and impact they would encounter on the way and find a way to get there.

 While adults know how to plan and are prepared to take risks, it’s a different issue with children.
-Planning includes formulating, evaluating, selecting, and enacting cognitive strategies—in that order.
+Planning skills includes formulating, evaluating, selecting, and enacting cognitive strategies—in that order.
 These strategies are closely linked and can be easily related to all aspects of a child’s life.
 Planning skills in children can be interrupted by impulsivity, poor attention, focus, and bad working memory.

 According to a news report in New Scientist, children, particularly the young ones are pretty bad at using memory to plan ahead.
 The report said that the skill to use memory to plan ahead only comes in older children.